flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     vagrant@compute1:/vagrant/ovn-doc-tools$ sudo ./dump-ovs.sh
     ## You'll see: https://gist.github.com/e198bb738c14f49e9e40ab7f5e677e42

-### Restore the cluster to a fresh and clean state
+### Getting Cluster Back to “Fresh and Clean” State

 Assuming you created a snapshot after initial provisioning of the VMs, you can restore them to a fresh and clean state: